I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperuni-enumfeatures.md

 ## -remarks
 <p>For Unidrv features, the feature list is based on the GPD view of the configuration file, so features that are surrounded by "*Ifdef GDL_ENABLED/*Endif" directives cannot be configured by using this method.</p>

-<p>For Unidrv features, the feature list is based on the GPD view of the configuration file, so features that are surrounded by "*Ifdef GDL_ENABLED/*Endif" directives cannot be configured by using this method.</p>

 ## -requirements
 <table>
 <tr>